Wendell Gilliard: 2023 State Senate Election

-On March 13, 2023 Gilliard announced his intention to run for the South Carolina Senate District 42 seat, to be vacated by Marlon Kimpson after his appointment to a role in the Biden Administration.
-The seat will be decided in a special election in 2023.
+On March 13, 2023, Gilliard announced his intention to run for the South Carolina Senate District 42 seat, vacated by Marlon Kimpson after his appointment to a role in the Biden administration.
+The seat was decided in a special election in 2023.
+Endorsements that Gilliard received in his race for the Senate seat include Our Revolution, a group affiliated with US Senator Bernie Sanders, and Local 1442 of the International Longshoremen's Association.
+He was also endorsed by Bakari Sellers.